reme3d2y/storybook-addon-live-examples/README.md

 #### - Setup scope globally

-This is the easiest way to set up scope once for an entire project
+This is the easiest way to setup scope once for an entire project

 ```tsx
 //.storybook/manager.js